 For each of the placements in section 2.2.7, (except those children looked after who have a legal status of V3 or V4), a placement location code will be derived using the LA of placement field derived from placement postcode.
 This will show whether the child is being looked after inside or outside the local boundary responsible for the child's care.
-If the child's LA of placement is confidential (code 'CON'), then the code 'CON' will also be derived for placement location.
+Even where the child's local authority of placement is confidential (code 'CON'), the placement location should still be provided and should be automatically derived from the postcode.